ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/data/index.md

 ### Patterns

-If data follows a clear pattern, a [PatternIndex][edit.data.patterns] can be used to access the data.
+If data follows a clear pattern, a [PatternIndex][pyearthtools.data.patterns] can be used to access the data.
 This `Index` is particularly useful for saving out user generated data into a consistent structure, and is thusly used in the downloader, and CachingIndex.

 - ExpandedDate
 - Direct